SwedbankPay/developer.swedbankpay.com/checkout/v3/Authentication/redirect.md

 node.
 Please note that `shippingAdress` is only required if `digitalProducts` is set to `false`. `requireConsumerInfo` **must** be set to `false`.

+Supported features for this integration are subscriptions (`recur` and `unscheduled MIT`), split settlement (`subsite`) and the possibility to use your own `logo`.

+In some instances you need the possibility to abort purchases.
+This could be if a payer does not complete the purchase within a reasonable timeframe.
+For those instances we have `abort`, which you can read about in the [core features][abort-feature].
+You can only use `abort` if the payer **has not** completed an `authorize` or a `sale`.

 {% include alert-risk-indicator.md %}

 {% include alert-gdpr-disclaimer.md %}

 {% include payment-order-checkout-authenticate.md integration_mode="redirect" %}

-Supported features for this integration are subscriptions (`recur` and `unscheduled MIT`), split settlement (`subsite`) and the possibility to use your own `logo`.

 ## Step 2: Display Payment Menu And Checkin

-Among the operations in the POST `paymentOrders` response, you will find the `redirect-paymentmenu`.
+Among the operations in the POST `paymentOrders` response, you will find the `redirect-checkout`.
 This is the one you need to display the checkin and payment menu.

 {:.code-view-header}